 Due to ongoing efforts to ensure the health and safety of our students during the COVID-19 pandemic, significant modifications to our existing placement practices are required.
 All in-person and online course placement testing and services are suspended until further notice.

 Normandale's course placement process determines a student's readiness for reading, writing, and mathematics courses.
 It is used to assist a student with the selection of appropriate courses to help assure a student's success upon entering Normandale.
 All degree-seeking students are required to satisfy course placement.
 Course placement can be determined using one or a combination of the following information:

 - Scores form ACT, SAT, MN Comprehensive Assessment (MCA) - valid within the last 5 calendar years

-- Advance Placement (AP), College Level Examination Program (CLEP
+- Standardized score reports from Advance Placement (AP), College Level Examination Program (CLEP), and International Baccalaureate (IB)

-- Completion of college-level coursework from an accredited college or university
+- Completion of college-level coursework from an accredited U.S. college or university

 Information on how these options can be used for course placement and how to submit the supporting documentation can be found at Other Course Placement Options.